idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 It's certainly possible John was revealing new information, but let's give God the grace of the ability to speak clearly using the rules of the initial target "language culture" -- the rules that *do* lead to these conclusions, even if they might not seem immediately obvious if you aren't paying close attention, as John would.</blockquote>

-I then summarized other arguments that show that if we do take out the John=DiLoved premise, we can still argue for some kind of plurality within the Godhead in Genesis, but it wouldn't be so simple to see that it's three (and three Persons specifically).
+I then summarized other arguments that show that if we do take out the John=DiscipleLoved premise, we can still argue for some kind of plurality within the Godhead in Genesis, but it wouldn't be so simple to see that it's three (and three Persons specifically).
 Some of it stands without NT at all, but it's strengthened by the John premise.

 So think twice before thinking it doesn't matter whether it's John or Lazarus.

-Also, in this case, given that Genesis is obviously the prior context, I'd say the evidential direction is the other way around to an extent, and it's this evidence that backs up that John is DiLoved.
-(Or at the least, it shows that to be more internally consistent than Laz=DiLoved.)
+Also, in this case, given that Genesis is obviously the prior context, I'd say the evidential direction is the other way around to an extent, and it's this evidence that backs up that John is DiscipleLoved.
+(Or at the least, it shows that to be more internally consistent than Laz=DiscipleLoved.)

 ## HeLoved

-A major argument for Lazarus as DiLoved is that messengers tell Jesus that Lazarus is sick, and the wording in John is similar to the "disciple Jesus loved" phrase:
+A major argument for Lazarus as DiscipleLoved is that messengers tell Jesus that Lazarus is sick, and the wording in John is similar to the "disciple Jesus loved" phrase:

 > <span class="bbq">/John 11:3 The sisters therefore sent to him, saying, “Lord, behold, he for whom you have great affection is sick.”/</span>

-One proponent of Laz=DiLoved I found online even claiming this is here said to be the <i>disciple</i> Jesus loved.
+One proponent of Laz=DiscipleLoved I found online even claiming this is here said to be the <i>disciple</i> Jesus loved.

 It really only says "he" whom you loved, hence my abbreviation HeLoved.